Stacey Willis, OTD, BSOT, OTR/LDean & Program Director

 Dr. Sheth has travelled extensively across North America, West Europe and South East Asia.
 She enjoys spending time with her husband and two children, cooking vegetarian world cuisines, and exploring Southern California.

-Dr. Zipporah Brown is the Community Based Fieldwork Instructor of the Occupational Therapy Doctorate and Masters in Occupational Therapy Program at West Coast University in Los Angeles.
-She obtained her Master of Science in Occupational Therapy degree from West Coast University in 2016 and began her occupational therapy career in adult rehabilitation working in the home health setting.
+Dr. Brown received her Masters of Science in Occupational Therapy degree from West Coast University in 2016 and began her occupational therapy career in adult rehabilitation working in the home health setting.
 Dr. Brown quickly identified her passion for mental health, specifically community based and went on to pursue her Post-Professional Clinical Doctorate from the University of Southern California (USC), graduating in 2018.

 While studying at USC, Dr. Brown’s doctoral capstone project focused on increasing quality of life through leisure exploration and social participation for formerly homeless individuals diagnosed with a serious mental illness.
 Her research and scholarly knowledge was demonstrated through program development, implementation and outcome analysis.
 Additionally, while at USC, Dr. Brown cofounded and was president of the first student run diversity and inclusion organization within the occupational therapy department and continued her advocacy efforts by presenting on strategies to increase diversity and inclusion in academic programs at the national level.